antoinepeltre/memories/README.md

 - **Map Visualization**: Display memories on an interactive map.
 - **Detailed List View**: List view with additional memory details.

-## How to Contribute

-1. Clone this repository to your local machine.
-2. Create a branch for your changes (`git checkout -b feature/NewFeature`).
-3. Make your changes and commit them (`git commit -am 'Added a new feature'`).
-4. Push your changes to your branch (`git push origin feature/NewFeature`).
-5. Submit a pull request.

-## Acknowledgments

-We thank the open-source community for their contributions.

 ---

 Feel free to explore the project and provide us with your feedback and suggestions.
-Thank you for your interest in Memories (Enhance)!
+Thank you for your interest in Memories!